cpina/push-to-another-repository-docs/docs/_sources/setup-using-ssh-deploy-keys.rst.txt

    $

 --------------------------------------------
-Add public key in the destination repository
+Add public key to the destination repository
 --------------------------------------------

 In this section, we will add the generated public key to the destination repository.
 This allows the Action to push there.